cdepillabout/evil-nix/README.md

     ```

     Is it possible have `evilDownloadUrl` also return a completely random
-    number everytime it is called with this URL?
+    number everytime it is called with this same URL?

     Sort of.